MicrosoftDocs/WSL/WSL/interop.md

 * Share environment variables between Linux and Windows.
 (Build 17063+)

 > [!NOTE]
-> If you're running Creators Update (Oct 2017, Build 16299) or Anniversary Update (Aug 2016, Build 14393), jump to the [Creators/Anniversary Update section](#creators-update-and-anniversary-update).
+> If you're running Creators Update (Oct 2017, Build 16299) or Anniversary Update (Aug 2016, Build 14393), jump to the [Earlier versions of Windows 10](#earlier-versions-of-windows-10).

 ## Run Linux tools from a Windows command line